Substra/substra-documentation/docs/source/additional/privacy-strategy.rst

 #.
 The external world (outside of the network) contains malicious actors.
 We make no assumptions about any external communication and we aim at limiting as much as possible our exposure to the outside world.
 #.
 Models are accessible by data scientists in the network (with the right permissions).
 The data scientist is responsible for making sure that the trained model exported does not contain sensitive information enabling, for example, membership attacks. (explained below)
 #.
 Every organization in the network is a responsible actor.
 Every organization hosts its own node of the Substra network, and is responsible for ensuring minimal securitization of their infrastructure.
 Regular security audits and / or certifications are recommended.
 #.
-In this document the focus is on protecting data rather than models — thus we do not cover Byzantine attacks *[Fang, M., Cao, X., Jia, J., & Gong, N. (2020).
-Local model poisoning attacks to Byzantine-Robust federated learning]*  and backdoor attacks *[Bagdasaryan, E., Veit, A., Hua, Y., Estrin, D., & Shmatikov, V. (2020, June).
-How to backdoor federated learning.]*.- which are in a category of attacks that affect the quality of the generated model as opposed to compromising the data.
+In this document the focus is on protecting data rather than models — thus we do not cover Byzantine attacks *[`Local model poisoning attacks to Byzantine-Robust federated learning, Fang et al. 2020 <https://arxiv.org/abs/1911.11815>`__]*  and backdoor attacks *[`How to backdoor federated learning, Bagdasaryan et al. 2020 <https://arxiv.org/abs/1807.00459>`__]*.- which are in a category of attacks that affect the quality of the generated model as opposed to compromising the data.

 .. note::